Introduction to R and RStudio

 Data Structures in R: Vectors

-• A vector is a data structure that can do this.
+Think of vectors as a column in a dataset.
 It is the most common and basic data structure in R. (pretty much the workhorse of R!)

 countries <- c("CAN", "NZL", "SGP", "CAN", "SGP")